 - 2 cups cherry tomatoes , halved if small and quartered, if large

 - 1 small jalapeño pepper , finely chopped (seeds removed for mild)

 - 1 -½ teaspoons fresh lime juice

 - 1 teaspoon extra virgin olive oil

-To serve, top each tilapia fillet with a scoop of the Cherry Tomato Pico de Gallo and a drizzle of the Cilantro-Lime Crema.
-The Pico de Gallo and Crema can be made ahead, but the tilapia is best served immediately.
+- To serve, top each tilapia fillet with a scoop of the Cherry Tomato Pico de Gallo and a drizzle of the Cilantro-Lime Sauce.
+The Pico de Gallo and Sauce can be made ahead, but the tilapia is best served immediately.